tinymultiverse/jupyterlab-tinyapp/README.md

 #### Development install

-To develop the extension locally, first set the required environment variables in terminal, then follow:
+To develop the extension locally, first run "source envs.sh" to set the required environment variables in terminal, then follow:

 ```bash
 # Activate your conda env (you can follow this tutorial: https://jupyterlab.readthedocs.io/en/stable/extension/extension_tutorial.html)